 It’s also wise to organize a multi-touch promotion.
 Include a variety (i.e. email, social media, direct mail, phone calls, print ads, and paid ads) to reach the maximum amount of people.

-One 2014 study found that 30% of people would’ve attended an event if they were aware it was happening in their area.
 Simply getting the word out there could make a massive difference in your registrations.